alch3my/printy/Mechanical/Instructions/BuildInstructions.md

 ### Electrical Hookup Diagram
 Connect all the electrical cables.
 Pay special attention to the following:
 1. Switches: Signal (S) is green, Ground (-) is black, 5V (+) is red.
 Z end stop switch connects to the ZMIN port.
 The other door switches connect to the SAFE ports.
-2. NEMA17 stepper motor: they come with 4 wires of various colors depending on manufacturer, if you later find the Z directions are reversed, just flip this connector backwards.
+2. NEMA17 stepper motor: they come with 4 wires of various colors depending on manufacturer, if you later find the Z direction is reversed, just flip this connection backwards.
 3. The laser module: the fan and laser power use identical connectors.
 The fan cable is longer and thinner.
+4. The galvos: x-axis is the galvo installed vertically, it's responsible for the laser going left and right.
+Y-axis is the galvo installed horizontally, it's responsible for the laser going back and forth.

 ![Figure E1](https://github.com/alch3my/printy/raw/master/Mechanical/Instructions/Images/E1.jpg)